 Is the DBX cheaper to insure than the DB12?

-The DBX is generally slightly cheaper to insure than the DB12, as SUVs are viewed as marginally lower risk by insurers.
-Both models use the same twin-turbo V8 engine, so the difference is modest.
+The DBX is generally slightly less expensive to insure than the DB12, as SUVs are viewed as marginally lower risk by insurers.
+Both use the same twin-turbo V8, so the premium difference tends to be modest.

 Do V12 Aston Martins cost more to insure than V8 models?